 Artists In Residence

-Symara Johnson Photo: Courtesy of Brooklyn Arts Exchange BAX
+Symara Sarai Photo: Courtesy of Brooklyn Arts Exchange BAX

 Kathryn Alter Photo: Melanie Conlon